 If at this time you need temporary accommodation, the Council will provide it should you be in Priority Need.

-The law states that certain people have a Priority Need.
-Some examples of people who are considered to be in Priority Need are:
+The law states that certain people have a priority need.
+Some examples of people who are considered to be in priority need are:

+Any offer we make may be in the private sector, but again, we will be sure it is suitable accommodation.
 Each case is assessed individually.
 Please speak to a Housing Options Officer for more advice.